Abdullah-Elsayed01/blog-site/README.md

 ## Steps
 - [x] Building the base structure for the project
-- [ ] Put the design to the app (current)
+- [x] Put the design to the app
-- [ ] Optimize the styling format and add the responsivity for each screen size
+- [ ] Optimize the styling format and add the responsivity for each screen size (current)
 - [ ] Adding the functionality
 - [ ] Routing